6 Steps to Create the Most Comprehensive Sales Report

 But what it does include is:

-The size of the sales Overall revenue over a certain period of time Expenses over that same period New accounts and leads The performance of the sales team and individual members of the team.
+• The performance of the sales team and individual members of the team.

-Whereas what is the benefit of a sales report?
+But what is the benefit of a sales report?

 The answer is simple.
-In the same way basketball teams watch videos of their games to determine what they did well and what they did wrong, businesses produce sales reports to try and discover what they do well and where they could improve.
+In the same way, basketball teams watch videos of their games to determine what they did well and what they did wrong; businesses produce sales reports to try and discover what they do well and where they could improve.

 And, generally speaking, there's a lot of room for improvement.